3. DIAGNOSIS

 Recommendation | Strength rating |

-Use a validated and appropriate questionnaire as part of the standardised initial assessment and follow-up of female LUTS. | Strong |
+Use a validated symptom score questionnaire including bother and quality of life assessment during the initial assessment of female LUTS and for re-evaluation during and/or after treatment. | Strong |

 3.3.
 Bladder diaries